 Orient (countries of East Asia) has always been full of wonders and serenity of unmatched brotherhood.
 These beautiful places are sometimes destroyed by human interventions, which cause havoc and disturbances due to wars.

-The author’s heart cries for the land that he has long left behind but he also finds consolation through the characters he has built around him.
-The story takes place in the outskirts of a city called Herrat.
-Miriam is an illegitimate child, weaved off from her misfortune when she decides to win affections of her father, which leads to his estranged mother’s suicide.
+The author’s heart cries for the land that he has long left behind, but he also finds consolation through the characters he has built around him.
+The story takes place on the outskirts of a city called Herat.
+Miriam is an illegitimate child, weaved off from her misfortune when she decides to win the affections of her father, which leads to his estranged mother’s suicide.